IcookTacos/gopt/README.md

 ## TODO:

-1. Remove gorilla/mux

-2. Create a interface for storage
+1. Create a interface for storage

-3. Setup some unit tests
+2. Setup some unit tests

-4. Split up some of the logic in load

-5. Refactor everything regarding err handling
+3. Refactor everything regarding err handling

-6. Align with whitespace convention

 ## Configuration
 All configuration is specified in config.yaml